Employer of Record Romania

 Bureaucracy – The existing bureaucratic system in Romania is one of the biggest challenges for both new and old companies looking forward to expanding their operations in the country.
 For any new business looking forward to establishing itself and Romania, the bureaucratic environment may make it difficult to penetrate the market and make a distinct position among the domestic players.

 The prescribed reporting requirements can create havoc for new businesses.
-The relatively stringent rules and high penalties for non-compliance can make global businesses second thought about expanding.
+The relatively stringent rules and high penalties for non-compliance can make global businesses second thoughts about expanding.

 Compliance system – The legislation system in Romania usually undergoes critical challenges and evolutions.
 It undergoes frequent changes, making it difficult for companies and requiring them to put extra effort into keeping their activities and operations compliant.
 For a new business to undergo repeated amendments to the applicable legislation, rules, and regulations, it may get tricky, especially during the initial phases of business expansion.

-The amendments are often related to the commercial, physical, fiscal, and civil code, directly impacting business organizations and related stakeholders.
+The amendments are often related to the commercial, physical, fiscal, and civil codes, directly impacting business organizations and related stakeholders.
 Therefore, the ever-evolving complaint system becomes a massive challenge for businesses.

 Economic state – Romania’s usual economic state is one of the reasons why doing business in the country it’s challenging for foreign businesses.
 Since 2012, the country has achieved significant growth goals with a rate of 3% every year, crossing 4.4% in 2018.
 However, the country has hardly recovered after the decline in growth rate by 4.8 % in 2020 due to the covid-19 pandemic.
 Therefore, keeping the current scenario in mind, entering the market in such a situation can be challenging for foreign businesses.